Labor history of the United States: Unionization in the food service and grocery industries

 The food service industry has one of the lowest unionization rates in the United States, with just 1.2% of workers belonging to a union in 2020 and 2021.

 Starbucks

 In late 2021, a Starbucks store located in Buffalo, New York, became Starbucks' only unionized location among 9,000 stores in the United States, joining Workers United of the Service Employees International Union.
 A second location in Buffalo followed, winning an election certified by the NLRB in January 2022.
 During this time, the number of stores filing petitions to the NLRB grew to over ten locations, seven of them being outside of the Buffalo area.

 The number of Starbucks stores that have decided to vote on unionization has since grown significantly.
-As of August 2022, 209 Starbucks locations have voted for unionized, with another 45 locations voting against unionization.
+As of August 2022, 209 Starbucks locations have voted for unionization, with another 45 locations voting against unionization.

 Trader Joe's

 In late July 2022, workers at a Trader Joe's in Hadley, Massachusetts, voted to become the first unionized location in the grocery store chain.
 Workers at this location chose to create an independent union called Trader Joe's United, and received administrative and legal support from already existing unions, but decided not to become a part of any larger established union.
 Two locations, one in Boulder, Colorado, and one in Minneapolis, also filed for unionization around this time.
 On August 12, 2022, the Minneapolis location went on to become the second store to unionize, joining Trader Joe's United.
 Comparisons to the unionization efforts of Starbucks locations were made following the success of the Minneapolis vote, with workers of the two respective unions both publicly supporting one another.

 As of September 23, 2022, workers in Brooklyn, New York, have petitioned for unionization with the NLRB, and would potentially become the third unionized location out of over 500 Trader Joe's stores.